- Location: New Jersey

 - Go to an MVC agency office.

 - Complete an Application for Driver’s License (Form BA-208) or a Non-Driver ID Application (Form BA-207).
-You may only obtain these forms at your MVC office; they are not available for download online.
+You may obtain these forms at your MVC office; they are not available for download online.

 - Present proof of ID that meets the 6-point ID requirement (see “Proof of ID” below.)